-The promoters may make capital contributions in cash, in kind or by way of injection of assets, industrial property rights, non-patented technology or land use rights based on their appraised value.
-The amount of investment made in the form of industrial property rights and non-patented technology may not exceed 20% of the registered capital of the company except where special state regulations in respect of the application of high and new technological achievement provide otherwise.
-Shares that we issue to foreign investors and Shares that are listed overseas must be in registered form, denominated in Renminbi and subscribed for in a foreign currency.
-Shares that are purchased by investors from the territories of Hong Kong, Macau and Taiwan and listed in Hong Kong are known as "overseas listed foreign shares".
-Within the PRC, all Shares that we issue to a promoter, State-designated investment institution or legal person must be in registered form.
+The promoters may make capital contributions in cash, in kind of injection of assets, intellectual property rights, land use rights or any other properties which could be legally transferred and be appraised in cash based on their appraised value.
+The amount of investment made in cash may not be less than 30% of the registered capital of the company.
+Shares that we issue to foreign investors and shares that are listed overseas must be in registered form, denominated in Renminbi and subscribed for in a foreign currency.
+Shares that are purchased by investors from overseas including Hong Kong, Macau and Taiwan and listed in Hong Kong are known as "overseas listed foreign shares".
+Within the PRC, all shares that we issue to a Promoter or legal person must be in registered form.
 Shares that we issue to the public in China, however, may be in either registered or bearer form.

-We are required to maintain a register of shareholders for all Shares issued in registered form.
-Information such as our shareholders' particulars, number of Shares held by each shareholder and the dates on which the shareholders became holders of the relevant Shares are required to be entered into the register.
+We are required to maintain a register of shareholders for all shares issued in registered form.
+Information such as our shareholders' particulars, number of Shares held by each shareholder and the dates on which the shareholders become holders of the relevant shares are required to be entered into the register.